aiverify-foundation/moonshot/docs/getting_started/quick_install.md

 $ pip install "aiverify-moonshot[all]"
 ```

-Once install, Moonshot provides commands to download all the test assets required to start testing your AI system:
+Once installed, Moonshot provides commands to download all the test assets required to start testing your AI system:

 ```
 $ python -m moonshot -i moonshot-data -i moonshot-ui